Northern Pin

 Quercus ellipsoidalis

 Northern Pin (Quercus ellipsoidalis) is a tree suited to the Colorado Front Range, rated "Not Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 40–60 ft tall and 30–50 ft wide, and needs medium water.
-Develops iron chlorosis in our alkaline soils — leaves yellow with green veins, then decline.
+It matures to about 40–60 ft tall and 30–50 ft wide, needs medium water, and prefers full sun.
+Develops iron chlorosis in our alkaline soils, leaves yellow with green veins, then decline.

 medium water40–60 ft tall and 30–50 ft wide